-It’s creating a vacuum of local knowledge and expertise, which our small business communities are already sorely missing.
+It’s creating a vacuum of local knowledge and expertise, which our small and medium-sized business (SME) communities are already sorely missing.
 Take my sister-in-law, for example.
 She’s operated a small hairdresser just outside of Bradford for 27 years.
 After the credit crunch, her local bank branch was closed, and she lost access to her local business relationship manager.

 As a result, she no longer has someone to go to for tailored advice that knows her business and the opportunities and challenges she faces in the area.
 Instead, she’s been pushed towards using online channels or speaking to a centralised customer support centre.
 But how can they possibly know what’s best for her business?